 However, not everyone gets as much exercise as they should — often because they lack the intrinsic motivation to work out.

 If you need the motivation to stay active, this list is for you.
 The apps listed below will all push you to work out more by letting you get paid to walk.

 There are three types of apps that will pay you to walk.

 The first type — apps like Sweatcoin and Lympo — literally pay you for the steps you take.
 They work with the step counter in your phone or an external fitness tracker to measure your activity.
 The more active you are, the more you’ll earn.

 The downside is that even if you walk a lot, you won’t earn much through this type of app.
 However, over time, you can claim some cool rewards.

-The second type of app (like HealthyWage and Stepbet) require you to bet on fitness goals, like losing weight, or reaching a predefined number of steps each day.
+The second type of app (like HealthyWage and Stepbet) requires you to bet on fitness goals, like losing weight or reaching a predefined number of steps each day.